flipcoder/textbeat/README.md

 - ch: assign channel to a midi channel
     - midi channels exceeding max value will be multiplexed to different outputs
 - pc: program assign
+    - Set program to a given number
+    - Global var (%) p is usually prefered for string matching
 - cc: control change (midi CC param)
     - setting CC5 to 25 would be c5:25
 - bs: bank select (not impl)
-- Articulation (customizable effect)
 - ~: vibrato, currently set to mod wheel
-- ": repeat last cell (ignoring dots, blanks, mutes)
+- ": repeat last cell (ignoring dots, blanks, mutes, modified repeats don't repeat)
 - *: set note length
     - defaults to one beat when used
     - repeating symbol doubles note length